5130. Restrictions on the Purchase and Sale of Initial Equity Public Offerings

 (I) offerings of securities (in ordinary share form or ADRs registered on Form F-6) that have a pre-existing market outside of the United States; and

-(J) offerings of a business development company as defined in Section 2(a)(48) of the Investment Company Act, a direct participation program as defined in Rule 2310(a) or a real estate investment trust as defined in Section 856 of the Internal Revenue Code.
+(J) offerings of a special purpose acquisition company subject to Securities and Exchange Commission rules and regulations, a business development company as defined in Section 2(a)(48) of the Investment Company Act, a direct participation program as defined in Rule 2310(a) or a real estate investment trust as defined in Section 856 of the Internal Revenue Code.

 (10) "Restricted person" means: